bbauska/JS-svg/README.md

   let number = integer ?
 Math.floor(random) : random; return number;
 }
 </pre>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch2-7c">2.7c Scope</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-The scope of a variable refers to its visibility, or where in a program the variable can be accessed.
-It's particularly important to be aware of when working with functions.
+<p>The scope of a variable refers to its visibility, or where in a program
+the variable can be accessed.
+It's particularly important to be aware of when working with functions.</p>

-If, for example, we defined a variable within a function, it would only be visible within that function.
+<p>If, for example, we defined a variable within a function, it would only
+be visible within that function.</p>

 <pre>
 function scopeTest() {